graphql/graphql-spec/spec/Section 3 -- Type System.md

 ## Interfaces

+InterfaceTypeDefinition :
-InterfaceTypeDefinition : Description? interface Name ImplementsInterfaces?
+  - Description? interface Name ImplementsInterfaces?
 Directives[Const]?
-FieldsDefinition?
+FieldsDefinition
+  - Description? interface Name ImplementsInterfaces?
+Directives[Const]? [lookahead != `{`]

 GraphQL interfaces represent a list of named fields and their arguments.
 GraphQL objects and interfaces can then implement these interfaces which requires that